Written By: Chloe Wilson BSc(Hons) Physiotherapy

 A process called mesenchymal segmentation fails to happen properly so rather than developing as separate structures, two or three of the tarsal bones become connected.

-There is thought to be a genetic link with tarsal coalition.
+There is thought to be a genetic link with tarsal coalition and in some cases, it may be associated with genetic disorders such as Ehlers-Danlos syndrome or Marfan syndrome.

 Typical symptoms of tarsal coalition include: